deleeuwblue/deleeuwblog/_posts/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh.md

 ./scripts/install.sh --namespace modelmesh-serving --quickstart
 ```

-Patch the storageconfig secret so it can reference the COS on IBM Cloud, in addition to the local minio object storage installed by the quickstart script.
+Patch the `storage-config` secret so it can reference the COS on IBM Cloud, in addition to the local minio object storage installed by the quickstart script.
 The required values can be found in IBM Cloud:

 ![cosKeys2](/assets/img/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh/cosKeys1.png)
 ![cosKeys1](/assets/img/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh/cosKeysManager.png)